Pablito2020/android_device_bq_krillin/README.md

 ### Warning! --- IMPORTANT:

- * You must take backup of the folder data/nvram before installing any rom.
+ * You must have an sdcard in your device, because this device uses SDCard as default storage

 ### Working: